-When a retransmission is desired (see Section 2.4 for why it might not be), the LOOPS ingress performs the local in-network recovery by retransmitting the packet.
+When a retransmission is desired, the LOOPS ingress performs the local in-network recovery by retransmitting the packet.
 Further retransmissions may be desirable if the lack of ACK is persistent beyond an RTO, as long as the maximum latency increase is not reached.